 Even though the GDPR is EU law, its impact has been global.
 This is because it can apply directly to organisations not located in the EU.

-The OAIC has confirmed that, while the GDPR contains similar requirements to those in the Privacy Act, organisations that are impacted will need to put in place additional compliance measures.
+The OAIC has confirmed that, while the GDPR contains similar requirements to those in the Privacy Act, organisations in Australia that are impacted will need to put in place additional compliance measures.

 Once you decide that the GDPR does apply to your organisation, you also need to consider what steps to take to uplift your current privacy compliance.

-Its nearly six months since the GDPR came into effect on 25 May.
+The GDPR came into effect on 25 May 2018.
 It forms the basis part of the European Commission's package of data protection reforms which aim to modernise and harmonise EU data protection law.
 Even though the GDPR is EU law, its impact has been global.
 This is because it can apply directly to organisations not located in the EU, if they fall within the extra-territorial application in Article 3 of the GDPR, or indirectly, if they provide services to other organisations that are subject to the GDPR.

 The Office of the Australian Information Commissioner (OAIC) has confirmed that, while the GDPR contains similar requirements to those in the Privacy Act 1988 (Cth) (Privacy Act), organisations that are impacted by the GDPR will need to put in place additional compliance measures.
 The OAIC also indicated that, where these additional measures do not conflict with Australian privacy laws, organisations that are subject to Australian privacy laws and the GDPR could consider rolling out GDPR compliance measures across their operations to 'improve consumer trust through enhanced privacy practices and allow for more consistent internal privacy practices, procedures and systems across the business.'